Skip Navigation or Skip to Content

 Artificial Intelligence is everywhere – from ChatGPT to Alexa to Netflix recommendations – but it isn’t always right.
 This course explores how AI tools can inform, inspire, and assist while also occasionally “hallucinating” convincing but incorrect information.
 Through live demonstrations and hands-on examples, participants will learn how to ask better questions, recognize mistakes, and think critically about AI’s role in society.
 No technical background required.
 Just curiosity!

-• The ISMs (1900-1980) | On Campus | NEW!
+• The ISMs (1900-1980) | On Campus |

 • Fee: $40.00